SioKCronin/website/content/about.md

 Model View Culture, and presented at the Conference on Complex Systems, Conference on Cognitive Neuroscience, AlterConf, PyLadies, Metis, and Temple University.
-She is the lead developer of SwarmOpt (an open-source swarm intelligence algorithm library), a contributor to PySwarms, a member of Bay Area Women in Machine Learning and Data Science, and a guest researcher at Slow Research Lab.
+She is the lead developer of SwarmOpt (an open-source swarm intelligence algorithm library), a guest researcher at Slow Research Lab, and an engineering mantor at Hackbright Academy.

-Siobhán enjoys powerful conversations, championing women/NB changemakers, dancing, laughing, enjoying delicious food, dismantling systems of inequality, supporting friends through life transistions and building strong communities.
+Siobhán enjoys powerful conversations, championing women/NB changemakers, dancing, laughing, enjoying delicious food, reading poetry, supporting friends through life transistions and building strong communities.

 ![sio](skc_blaisse.jpg)